pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/reference.md

 ## Deployment Settings

-Deployment settings refers to the full set of configuration required to run a Pulumi Deployment, defined on a per-stack basis.
-These settings may be defined once for the stack, via the UI, Pulumi Service provider, or the REST API and can be consumed using any of the triggers, i.e. push-to-deploy, click-to-deploy or via the REST API.
+Deployment settings refer to the full set of configuration required to run a Pulumi Deployment, defined on a per-stack basis.
+These settings may be defined once for the stack, via the UI, Pulumi Service provider, or the REST API and can be consumed using any of the triggers, i.e., push-to-deploy, click-to-deploy, or via the REST API.

-### From the Pulumi Service UI
+### From the Pulumi Cloud UI

 From the Pulumi Console, a stack's deployment settings can be accessed via the `Settings > Deploy` tab.
 Once the settings are defined via the UI, they apply to all Deployment triggers, including push-to-deploy (if you have the GitHub app installed), click-to-deploy and the REST API.